-Melissa’s client list is pretty darn impressive – among others, she counts as her clients Ralph Lauren, KURV, Mademoiselle, and Harper’s Bazaar.
-She has shot in locations all over the world, from New York to Dubai, and has exhibited her work in Australia and Amsterdam, and has repeatedly broken out of her role as a fashion photographer to work on personal projects.
+Melissa’s client list is pretty darn impressive.
+Among others, she counts as her clients Ralph Lauren, KURV, Mademoiselle, and Harper’s Bazaar.
+She has shot in locations all over the world, from New York to Dubai, and has exhibited her work in Australia and Amsterdam.
+She has repeatedly broken out of her role as a fashion photographer to work on personal projects.

 The first is her sense of style and execution.
-Fashion photography has gotten especially bizarre (to me) of late, in what often seems to be a crazy race to absolutely incomprehensible surreality.
-Go through the pages of Vogue to get an idea of what I’m talking about – why on earth does a Bvlgari ad have a lion in it?
-It’s almost like someone flip the crazy switch to max and said, “Hey, you know what would be awesome?
+Fashion photography has gotten especially bizarre (to me) of late in what often seems to be a crazy race to absolutely incomprehensible surreality.
+Go through the pages of Vogue to get an idea of what I’m talking about.
+Why on earth does a Bvlgari ad have a lion in it?
+It’s almost like someone flipped the crazy switch to max and said, “Hey, you know what would be awesome?
 A lion in an ad for our perfume.
 With Rachel Weisz!
 And Kirsten Dunst!”

 Can anyone tell me what a lion has to do with perfume?